Lazzaro Spallanzani: Biography

 Spallanzani was born in Scandiano in the modern province of Reggio Emilia to Gianniccolo Spallanzani and Lucia Zigliani.
 His father, a lawyer by profession, was not impressed with young Spallanzani who spent more time with small animals than studies.
 With financial support from the Vallisnieri Foundation, his father enrolled him in the Jesuit Seminary at age 15.
 When he was asked to join the order, he declined.
 Persuaded by his father and with the help of Monsignor Castelvetro, the Bishop of Reggio, he studied law at the University of Bologna, which he gave up soon and turned to science.
 Here, his famous kinswoman, Laura Bassi, was a professor of physics and it is to her influence that his scientific impulse has been usually attributed.
 With her, he studied natural philosophy and mathematics, and gave also great attention to languages, both ancient and modern, but soon abandoned them.
-It took him a good friend Antonio Vallisnieri Jr. to convince his father to drop law as a career and take up academics instead.
+It took his good friend Antonio Vallisnieri Jr. to convince his father to drop law as a career and take up academics instead.

 In 1754, at the age of 25, soon after he was ordained he became professor of logic, metaphysics and Greek in the University of Reggio.
 In 1763, he was moved to the University of Modena, where he continued to teach with great assiduity and success, but devoted his whole leisure to natural science.
 There he also served as a priest of the Congregation Beata Vergine and S. Carlo.
 He declined many offers from other Italian universities and from St Petersburg until 1768, when he accepted the invitation of Maria Theresa to the chair of natural history in the University of Pavia, which was then being reorganized.
 He also became director of the museum, which he greatly enriched by the collections of his many journeys along the shores of the Mediterranean Sea.
 In June 1768 Spallanzani was elected a Fellow of the Royal Society and in 1775 was elected a foreign member of the Royal Swedish Academy of Sciences.